National Register of Historic Places listings in Aransas County, Texas

-This is a list of the National Register of Historic Places listings in Aransas County, Texas.
+This list includes properties and districts in Aransas County, Texas, that are listed on the National Register of Historic Places.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Aransas County, Texas.
-There are one district and four individual properties listed on the National Register in the county.
+There are one district and six individual properties listed on the National Register in the county.
 Three individually listed properties are Recorded Texas Historic Landmarks including one that is also a State Historic Site and a State Antiquities Landmark.

 Current listings

 The publicly disclosed locations of National Register properties may be seen in a mapping service provided.